MSc sustainability and social innovation

 - Luxury chaired by Kering (Gucci, Saint Laurent, Alexander McQueen, Balenciaga, Stella McCartney, Boucheron...)

-- Social Business chaired by Danone, Schneider Electric and Renault
+- Inclusive and Social Business chaired by Danone, Schneider Electric and Renault

 - Digital Transformation chaired by Axa